na-na-hi/renget/archive/vp-plays.md

 ##Wagiedos's Desolation Nuzlocke
 !!! note Status: Completed
-    It's a nuzlocke of Desolation ran by the other main tripfag, Wagiedos.
-Hopefully this attempt won't cause Wagie to ragequit due to padding and shitty mapping.
+    It's a nuzlocke of Desolation ran by the other main tripfag at the time, Wagiedos.
+This was actually completeable, surprisingly, even with RNG issues.
-    There's pretty much just standard nuzlocke rules besides the 1 pokemon per area limit not applying due to a lack of encounter areas.
-Dupes clause will apply instead.
+    Run was done pretty much just standard nuzlocke rules besides the 1 pokemon per area limit not applying due to a lack of encounter areas.
+Dupes clause was applied instead.

 https://arch.b4k.co/vp/thread/54113040/ 1 it's beginning
 https://arch.b4k.co/vp/thread/54115313/ 2 obligatory ghost area